Kotlin/kotlinx.coroutines/kotlinx-coroutines-debug/README.md

 ### Using in unit tests

-For JUnit4 debug module provides special test rule, [CoroutinesTimeout], for installing debug probes and dump coroutines on timeout to simplify tests debugging.
+For JUnit4 debug module provides special test rule, [CoroutinesTimeout], for installing debug probes and to dump coroutines on timeout to simplify tests debugging.

-Its usage is better to demonstrate by the example (runnable code is [here](test/TestRuleExample.kt)):
+Its usage is better demonstrated by the example (runnable code is [here](test/TestRuleExample.kt)):

 ```kotlin
 class TestRuleExample {